-Battlefield 1943 is a downloadable World War II multiplayer first-person shooter developed by DICE and published by Electronic Arts for the Xbox 360 (via Xbox Live Arcade) and PlayStation 3 (via PlayStation Network) on July 8, 2009.
+Battlefield 1943 is a historical-military multiplayer first-person shooter developed by DICE and published digitally by Electronic Arts for the Xbox 360 and PlayStation 3 on July 8, 2009.

-A simplified sequel to Battlefield 1942, the game pits up to 24 players in the Pacific Theater of World War II as either the USMC (the United States Marine Corps) or the IJN (the Imperial Japanese Navy).
+A simplified sequel to Battlefield 1942, the game pits up to 24 players in the Pacific Theater of World War II as either the USMC (United States Marine Corps) or the IJN (Imperial Japanese Navy).

 Powered by the Frostbite Engine (previously used in Battlefield: Bad Company), the game features land, sea, and air warfare (in its classic Conquest game mode) with three playable classes (Rifleman, Infantry, and Scout) in three classic maps (Wake Island, Guadalcanal, and Iwo Jima).
 A fourth map, released after a community accumulation challenge, presents a new aircraft-focused version of the Conquest game mode (Air Superiority) on another classic map (Coral Sea).

 The game was later included in the console-exclusive Ultimate Edition of Battlefield: Bad Company 2.
 A PC version of the game was originally announced years later, before being ultimately cancelled in favor of Battlefield 3.